bigskysoftware/missing/docs/rfp.md

 ## Rendering Well OOTB

-There are many CSS libraries that provide an excellent rendering experience with plain HTML.  pico.css is a cannonical example.
-Untitled CSS Library will, similarly, offer this functionality.
+There are many CSS libraries that provide an excellent rendering experience with plain HTML.  pico.css is a cannonical example. missing CSS Library will, similarly, offer this functionality.

 ## Opinionated Styling of Less Commonly Used Element

-In keeping with the concept of rendering (and encouraging) semantic, vanilla CSS, Untitled CSS will render less commonly used tags in a more opinionated manner.
+In keeping with the concept of rendering (and encouraging) semantic, vanilla CSS, missing CSS will render less commonly used tags in a more opinionated manner.

 For example, the `main` tag will act like `container` does in many CSS frameworks: it will auto-center and set a max-width